suminb/web/data/durango_ecosim.md

 </figure>

 The naive algorithm for matrix multiplication yields *O(m<sup>3</sup>)*, which has virtually no advantage over our original method.
-However, there is faster algorithm for matrix multiplication that yields *O(m<sup>2.807</sup>)*.[^1] This gives us a practical headstart by saving a large number of multiplication operations.
-Moveover, there is an additional advantage in an engineering
+However, there is a faster algorithm for matrix multiplication that yields *O(m<sup>2.807</sup>)*.[^1] This gives us practical headstart by saving a large number of multiplication operations.
+Moreover, there is an additional advantage in an engineering
 perspective: sequential memory access is faster than random access.[^2]

 <figure>